Here are some most common definitions used in RedTrack and Affiliate marketing:

 Campaign - a set of rules and elements that link together a traffic source and the offers that are being promoted.

 Category - offers’ classification: gaming, app downloads, health, insurance, etc.

 Click - an offer click.

-Conversion - a desired action from a visitor (view, download, subscription, etc.)
+Conversion - the desired action from a visitor (view, download, subscription, etc.)